-Students who live off campus are expected to be good citizens.
+Students both on and off campus are expected to be good citizens.
 Students who violate College policy or local ordinances will be subject to the Social Code Review Process as outlined in the student handbook.
-Throughout the semester, Campus Life will review the behaviors of students residing off-campus.
-Police reports generated by Brevard Police Department will be forwarded to the Dean of Students who will follow up with the students involved.

 Policy to Live Off Campus